 Probate is required if someone passes away without a Will – this is known as an intestate estate.
-In that case, all of their assets will need to be distributed under the supervision of probate court, which can be a long and complicated process.
+In that case, assets are distributed under the supervision of probate court, which can be a long and complicated process.

 When someone passes away with a Will, the probate court determines if it is legally acceptable.

-If the decedent's estate planning was done properly, one could avoid having to go through the probate process to distribute most assets.
+If the decedent's estate planning was done correctly, one could avoid going through the probate process to distribute most assets.

-For example, probate is not necessary for assets with a named beneficiary, assets held in a trust, or assets that are jointly owned with right of survivorship.
+For example, probate is not necessary for assets with a named beneficiary, assets held in a trust, or assets jointly owned with the right of survivorship.

-That said, there are some items that may have to go through probate, such as non-titled property (like general household items) or sole ownership property.
+Some items may go through probate, such as non-titled property (like general household items) or sole ownership property.

 Figuring out which assets will have to go through probate is best left to an experienced probate lawyer.